 Step 4: Clean the water jets

-To clean calcium out of the under-rim water jets, use a foam paintbrush to apply your cleaning solution around and into each jet.
+To clean calcium from the under-rim water jets, use a foam paintbrush to apply your cleaning solution around and into each jet.
 Do your best to press the solution into each jet.
-Once you’ve let it set for a while, use a stiff bristled brush to scrub the jet clean.
-You can also use a small wooden skewer to help clear sediment out of the jets.
+Once you’ve set it for a while, use a stiff, bristled brush to scrub the jet clean.
+You can also use a small wooden skewer to help clear sediment from the jets.

 Preventing Limescale Buildup in the Future

 The cleaning process is only a temporary fix.
-Also keep in mind that using highly acidic cleaners do a great job to clean up the calcium but exposing these harsh chemicals to your fixtures on a regular basis can also do their own damage over time.
-To avoid unsightly limescale and calcium buildup in the future without having to go through the harsh cleaning process, consider installing a water softener.
+Also, keep in mind that using highly acidic cleaners does a great job of cleaning up the calcium, but exposing these harsh chemicals to your fixtures regularly can also do their damage over time.
+Consider installing a water softener to avoid unsightly limescale and calcium buildup in the future without going through the laborious cleaning process.

 Water softeners provide a long-term, cost-effective way to avoid calcium buildup once and for all.
 Water softeners turn hard water into soft water by removing calcium and other minerals from water.
 No more scaling inside your toilets, pipes, or other fixtures!

-That means your appliances will last longer – and look good longer – without a lot of costly products and time-consuming cleaning.
+That means your appliances will last longer – and look good longer – without costly products and time-consuming cleaning.
 On top of that, many people find that soft water is easier on their hair and skin.
-Overall, soft water can be better for you, your family, and your home.
+Soft water can be better for you, your family, and your home.

-If you’re tired of calcium buildup in your home, contact us using the form below.
-We’ll connect you with a local water specialist who will come to your home to do on-site water testing and design the ideal water treatment system for your household.
+If you’re tired of calcium buildup in your home, consider a water-softening solution from Evolve.
+We’ll connect you with a local water treatment specialist who will visit your home for on-site water testing and design your household's ideal water treatment system.